hafl-gel/agrammon-rest/README.md

 with all necessary input variables including their default values (if the variable has a default) as well as a remark on the accepted input values (if there are any restrictions).
-See section [Input Data Set](#input-data-set) for further explanation and examples on the input data file.
+See section [Input Data Set](#4-input-data-set) for further explanation and examples on the input data file.

 `run_agrammon()` will act as follows: